getAlby/hub/README.md

 ### LDK Backend parameters

-- `LDK_ESPLORA_SERVER`: If using the mainnet (bitcoin) network, Recommended to use your own LDK esplora server (The public blockstream one is very slow and can cause onchain syncing and issues with opening channels)
+- `LDK_ESPLORA_SERVER`: By default the optimized Alby esplora is used.
+You can configure your own esplora server (note: the public blockstream one is slow and can cause onchain syncing and issues with opening channels)

 #### LDK Network Configuration